humdrum-tools/vhv-documentation/filter/fb/index.md

 ## Control the frequency of the numbers ##

 By default `fb` will calculate number for every single slice (=line).
-You can controll this by passing the option `--frequency` with a rhythmical value for a note duration (compare with `recip`).
-With this options you can tell `fb` to only display numbers on every quarter note.
+You can control this by passing the option `--frequency` with a rhythmical value for a note duration (compare with the excolusive interpretation `**recip`).
+With this option you can e.g. tell `fb` to only display numbers on every quarter note.

 {% include verovio.html
 	source="frequency"